jeras/Anvil-Demo/README.md

 # VenomCPU

 ## Introduction
 VenomCPU is a RISC-V CPU core implementing the RV32I base ISA with Zicsr support, verified using the RISC-V Compatibility Framework (RISCOF).
-The core is provided as synthesizable SystemVerilog, and can be used in FPGA, as a reference implementation, a research and learning platform, or as a foundation for custom RISC-V system designs.
+The core is provided as synthesizable SystemVerilog, and is intended for FPGA implementation, reference simulation, research and education, and as a foundation for custom RISC-V system designs.

 ## Features